FAQs

 Elections

-My husband’s voting document and mine are different.
-He has more/less things to vote for.
-His list of candidates is different to mine?
+My spouse's voting document and mine are different.
+They more/less things to vote for, and their list of candidates is different to mine.
+Why?

 Elections